henryzhao5852/QBlink/README.md

 Dataset Format
 --------

-Each question sequence has the following:
+Each question sequence has the following format:

 **Id**: question sequence id\
 **Tournament**: tournament the question sequence in\